replab/repfun/README.md

 # RepFuN - a RepLAB-based PuZzLe solver

-RepFuN demonstrates how some features of the RepLAB library can be used to solve combination puzzles.
+RepFuN demonstrates how the RepLAB library can be used to solve some combination puzzles.

 ![Rubik2](https://live.staticflickr.com/65535/51206212966_3ae6a9a3f7_o.gif "Rubik2")